brsm019/React-Budget-Calculator-Backend/README.md

 Clone down both the frontend and backend.
 With the frontend you will need to initialise the repo using `npm i` and then run using the command `npm start`.

 In terms of the backend, carry out the same steps as above.
+Once installed, try resizing the app, add some data and play around with the functionality.